l0b0/xspf2csv/README.md

 Convert [XML Shareable Playlist Format](http://xspf.org/) (XSPF) to comma-separated values (CSV) for import with services like [Ivy](http://ivyishere.org/).

 It's really fast; around 25 milliseconds to process over 1200 tracks, and it should be able to handle any special characters.
-See `example.xml` and the resulting `example.csv` for details.
+See `example.xspf` and the resulting `example.csv` for details.

 Use
 ---